GynnYeo/Anomalous-Machine-Sound-Detection/README.md

 * class counts per split
 * class proportions per split
 * number of groups per split

+### Next pipeline step

+After creating the split manifest, the next step is to implement the dataset loader in `src/data/dataset.py`.

+The dataset loader should:
+- read the saved split CSV
+- filter rows by `train`, `val`, or `test`
+- load raw WAV files from `filepath`
+- return the audio sample together with the binary label

+Deterministic preprocessing such as spectrogram or log-mel conversion should be added after the dataset loader is verified.
+Train-time augmentation can be added later through dataset transforms.

 ### Train a model